coverclock/com-diag-hayloft/README.md

 (FSF).
 Alternative commercial licensing terms are available from the copyright holder.

-NOTA BENE (2017)

-This code worked when I wrote it six years ago in 2011.
-Today it is broken and I am trying to figure out what's changed.
-While it builds against libs3-2.0, the same library and even version I used in 2011, and communicates with AWS S3, the unit test suite based on Google Test fails.
-But the example application - intended to be used as a "Hello, World!" kind of coding sample for users of Hayloft - works just fine.

-The difference between the example and the unit tests is predominantly that the unit test suite does a lot of operations to test for the presence (absence) of a bucket or object it just created (deleted).
-Even though the bucket create (delete) or object put (delete) may have completed successfully, it appears that there is now significant time lag (minutes) before the subsequent presence (absence) check can succeed; for example, libs3 returns a "Bucket Not Found" status, but few minutes later, using the "s3 list" command, the bucket is present.

-I suspect this is another issue in the realm of eventual consistency, and consistency convergence, in distributed systems, something I experimented with when I first wrote this software.
-I recall that back in 2011 the unit test suite failed from time to time in a similar manner when I ran it during the Christmas holiday season; that's probably not a coincidence.

 ABSTRACT

 This file is part of the Digital Aggregates Corporation Hayloft package.